menglishca/keyin-course-notes/content/databases/sprints/final-team/_index.md

 - Profiles must not be visible without being logged in.

 #### Site Header
-- Implement a site header using an EJS partial template.
+- Implement a site header on all logged in pages using an EJS partial template.
 - The header should include navigation options for:
   - Logging out.
     - Upon logging a user out, they should be redirected to the homepage and have their session cleared